abdullahgira/notes-exporter-backend/README.md

 ## Changelog

+- **[07/16/022]**
+  - Add youtube support
+  - Parse youtube page using puppeteer
+  - It expects timestamps to get the transcripts for
+  - Skip interval is 10 seconds
+  - If no transcript is available no results be shown
 - **[07/14/022]**
   - Add pdf support
   - The nodejs app connects to a python service to extract highlights from the